Many mommas come upon the Charlotte Mason method at a pivotal time in their children’s growing-up – the time when “school” begins.

-Nature study when done as Miss Mason suggested, expected children to do quite the discovery on their own anyway.
+Nature study when done as Miss Mason suggested, expects children to do much of the discovery on their own anyway.

 If you have children who need a little more playfulness to accompany nature study, I would suggest you consider 100+ Creative Nature Walks.
 I think you’ll find that nature study drudgery dissipates while excitement and discovery become the new attitude.

 Charlotte Mason Outdoor Play & Resourcefulness